 Megan was still regaining some strength when it came time for her big honeymoon trip in September of 2019.
 But her range of motion was great, so the surgery's timing allowed her to hike with little help on her honeymoon.

 Megan then moved into the physical therapy phase of her recovery.
-She had regular appointments for three months at the UPMC Freddie Fu Sports Medicine Center with two therapists.
+She had regular appointments for three months at the UPMC Freddie Fu Sports Medicine Center with two physical therapists.

 “Both of my physical therapists were fantastic,” she said.
 “They both had different skills and expertise to bring to the table.”